Vietnam.vn - Nền tảng quảng bá Việt Nam

 Giant squid filmed for the first time in its natural habitat deep in the South Atlantic Ocean - Photo: NPR

-According to NPR on April 15, a giant squid was filmed for the first time in its natural habitat on the deep sea floor, an important milestone since the species was discovered in 1925.
+A giant squid has been filmed for the first time in its natural habitat on the deep sea floor, a milestone since the species was discovered in 1925, NPR reported on April 15.

-The discovery was made by deep-sea fish expert Thom Linley, who was preparing for a dive when he caught sight of the squid's eye.
+The discovery was made by deep-sea fish expert Thom Linley, who was preparing for a dive when he spotted the squid's eye.
 He immediately sent the image to Dr Kat Bolstad at Auckland University of Technology - a deep-sea squid expert - for verification, but the image was too blurry to make a definitive identification.

 He then contacted glass squid researcher Aaron Evans, and the two quickly identified it as a giant squid based on the characteristic hooks on its tentacles.